-Over the last 50 years, the world's economy has undergone a transition as fundamental as that of the Industrial Revolution.
+Over the last 50 years, the world's economy has undergone a transition as fundamental as the Industrial Revolution.
 The movement of capital, goods, services and information has accelerated, ushering in a new era in trade relations between countries.

 At first those relations were regulated by the General Agreement on Tariffs and Trade (GATT), adopted in 1948 by 23 of the world's trading nations.
-After more than fifty years and eight rounds of negotiations, average industrial tariffs have dropped from 40% to less than 4%-and global trade has increased more than a hundredfold.
+Since that time, global trade has increased fourteenfold; after eight rounds of negotiations, average industrial tariffs have dropped from 40% to less than 4%.

-But the growing economic interdependence of the world's countries and the increasing complexity of global commerce demanded a new set of ground rules and a new organization to manage them.
-In 1995, the World Trade Organization (WTO) was established by 128 countries; it now has 146 members.
+But the growing economic interdependence of the world's countries and the increasing complexity of global commerce demanded a new set of ground rules and a new organization to regulate them.
+In 1995, the World Trade Organization (WTO) was established; it now has 144 members.